Sir Henry Wilson, 1st Baronet: 1912

-Wilson (September 1912) thought Haldane a fool for thinking that Britain would have a time window of up to six months in which to deploy the BEF.
-In September 1912 he inspected Warsaw with Alfred Knox, British military attaché in Russia, then met Zhilinsky in St Petersburg, before visiting the battlefield of Borodino, and Kiev, then – in Austria-Hungary – Lemburg, Krakow and Vienna.
-Plans to visit Constantinople had to be shelved because of the First Balkan War, although Wilson recorded his concerns that the Bulgars had beaten the Turks a month after the declaration of war – evidence that the BEF must be committed to war at once, not within six months as Haldane hoped.
+Wilson thought Haldane a fool for thinking that Britain would have a time window of up to six months in which to deploy the BEF.
+In September 1912 he inspected Warsaw with Alfred Knox, British military attaché in Russia, then met Yakov Zhilinskiy in Saint Petersburg, before visiting the battlefield of Borodino, and Kiev, then – in Austria-Hungary – Lemberg, Kraków and Vienna.
+Plans to visit Constantinople had to be shelved because of the First Balkan War, although Wilson recorded his concerns that the Bulgars had beaten the Turks a month after the declaration of war – evidence that the BEF must be committed to war at once.

-By 14 November 1912 the railway timetables, drawn up by Harper's MO1, were ready, after two years of work.
+By 14 November 1912 the railway timetables were ready, after two years of work.
 A joint Admiralty-War Office committee, including representatives of the merchant shipping industry, met fortnightly from February 1913, and produced a workable scheme by spring 1914.
-In the event the transport of the BEF from just three ports (Southampton for troops, Avonmouth for mechanical transport and Newhaven for stores) would proceed smoothly.
 Brian Bond argued that Wilson's greatest achievement as DMO was the provision of horses and transport and other measures which allowed mobilisation to proceed smoothly.

-Repington and Wilson were still cutting one another dead whenever they met.
 In November 1912 Repington, who wanted to use the Territorial Army as a basis for conscription, urged Haldane (now Lord Chancellor) to have Wilson sacked and replaced by Robertson.

-Wilson again gave evidence to the CID (12 November 1912) that the presence of the BEF on the continent would have a decisive effect in any future war.

 In 1912 Wilson was appointed Honorary Colonel of the 3rd Battalion, Royal Irish Rifles.